AriaSalvatrice/AriaModules/README.md

 Arcane, Atout & Aleister - Today's Fortune ★
 --------------------------------------------

+**THIS MODULE IS IN BETA.
+IT'S NOT AVAILABLE FROM THE VCV LIBRARY YET!
+PLEASE REFER TO THE [VCV RACK FORUMS](https://community.vcvrack.com/t/aria-salvatrice-signature-series-1-2-0-darius-branching-step-sequencer/7734/) FOR TEST BINARIES.**

 ![Arcane](/doc/arcane.png)

 I hope luck is on your side.
 Every day, you will share together the fortune I shall grant you.
 It is your task to interpret what my augury means to you.